 Regional Cooperation

 Housing affordability is important to regional economic vitality and sustainability.
 Housing markets do not respect jurisdictional boundaries.
-For these reasons, multijurisdictional efforts for planning and adopting strategies to meet regional housing needs are an additional tool for identifying and meeting affordable housing needs.
+For these reasons, multijurisdictional efforts for planning and adopting strategies to meet regional housing needs are an additional tool for identifying and meeting the housing needs of households with moderate, low, and very-low incomes.
 Collaborative efforts, supported by the work of Puget Sound Regional Council and other agencies, contribute to producing and preserving affordable housing and coordinating equitable, sustainable development in the county and region.
 Where individual cities lack sufficient resources, collective efforts to fund or provide technical assistance for affordable housing development and preservation, and for the creation of strategies and programs, can help to meet the housing needs identified in comprehensive plans.
 Cities with similar housing characteristics tend to be clustered geographically.
 Therefore, there are opportunities for efficiencies and greater impact through interjurisdictional cooperation.
-Such efforts are encouraged and can be a way to achieve countywide affordable housing needs.
+Such efforts are encouraged and can be a way to meet a jurisdiction’s share of the countywide affordable housing needs.

 H-14 Work cooperatively among jurisdictions to provide mutual support in meeting countywide housing growth targets and affordable housing needs.